gx9702/UA-TypeRepository/Core/Part14/DataTypes/WriterGroupDataType/readme.md

 <!-- datatype -->
 ## WriterGroupDataType
+This Structure DataType is used to represent the configuration parameters for WriterGroups.
+It is a subtype of PubSubGroupDataType defined in 0.

+The WriterGroupDataType is formally defined in Table 22.
 <!-- end of description -->
 The fields of the WriterGroupDataType DataType are defined in the following table: